 History and physical exam details in intestinal fistula will reveal signs and symptoms of the underlying disease and complication.

-Depending on the underlying disease, signs, and symptoms of abdominal pain, diarrhea/altered bowel habit, fever, gastrointestinal (GI) bleed, weakness, cachexia, poor appetite, and weight loss can variably encounter.
-Specific symptoms related to the organ involved in the fistula.
+Depending on the underlying disease, a variety of signs and symptoms of abdominal pain, diarrhea, fever, gastrointestinal (GI) bleed, weakness, cachexia, poor appetite, and weight loss can be variably encountered.
+Specific symptoms related to the organ involved in the fistula may be identified.
 Examples of these symptoms are recurrent UTIs, pneumaturia or fecaluria in an entero-vesical fistula.
 Vaginal pain, discharge, and recurrent infections are seen in recto- or colo-vaginal fistula.
-Skin pain, irritation, and excoriation in entero- or colo-cutaneous fistula.
+Skin pain, irritation, and excoriation are also seen in entero- or colo-cutaneous fistula.

 In the acute phase of postsurgical intestinal fistula and leak, symptoms are more severe and can be life-threatening.
 Sudden onset deterioration of vital signs, abdominal pain and tenderness are common clinical findings.
 Depending on the type and complexity of the underlying disease and the surgical procedure fistula can be further investigated by reviewing operative notes details if the operating surgeon is not available.

 Evaluation of intestinal fistula should be performed according to the acuity and complexity of the fistula.
 Chronic or subacute fistulae like colo-vesical, recto-vaginal or entero-enteric fistulae can be evaluated in an outpatient sequential setting.
-The aim of the evaluation would be:
+The aim of the evaluation would be to:

 A severe or acute intestinal fistula, as in a postsurgical complication, should be evaluated promptly when suspected to verify the suspicion and assess the extent of the complication.

 In addition to the clinical evaluation that includes a comprehensive history review and appropriate physical exam, the following modalities are available: